soumali28/soumali28/README.md

-# Hi there 👋 I am
+# Hi there 👋 I am Soumali.

 I am pursing my Btech in Artificial Intelligence and Machine Learning (expected to graduate in 2025) from [Asansol Engineering College](https://aecwb.edu.in/).
 I am a frontend web developer, enthusiast in ml and learning new technologies.